-In this post on Burtonian lines or Burton’s line, you get to know about its causes, principle, source of origin, and other signs and symptoms related to lead poisoning like saturnism, coli, etc. along with a case study.
+In this post on the Burtonian line, you get to know about its causes, principle, source of origin, and other signs and symptoms related to lead poisoning like saturnism, coli, etc. along with a case study.

-This post also has a FAQ section which further enriches your knowledge on Burton’s line.
+Moreover, this post also has a FAQ section that further enriches your knowledge of Burton’s line.

 What is the Burtonian line?

-Note 2: The natural color of lead sulfide is white in color but due to oral activity, it color changes to blue.
-And with the passage of time, it changes to purple-blue or bluish-black in color.
+The Burtonian-causing chemical lead sulfide is white in color but due to oral bacterial activity, its color changes to blue.
+And it can also be possible that, with the passage of time, the color changes to purple-blue or bluish-black in color.

 - Inhibition and Lead Circulation

-- The production of Hydrogen Sulfide in mouth
+- Formation of Hydrogen Sulfide in the mouth

 - Burtonian Lines Formation